 - Please refer to Manual 28: Operating Agreement Accounting, Section 4: Regulation Accounting for settlement details. - Regulation settlement is a zero-sum calculation based on the regulation provided to the market by generation owners and purchased from the market by LSEs. - A resource's regulation performance score for the hour or the portion of the hour it is regulating will determine the resource's eligibility for regulation credit and lost opportunity cost for that hour.
 A resource whose performance score for the hour or the portion of the hour is below 25% will forfeit regulation credit and Lost Opportunity for that hour. - Opportunity cost is calculated as shown above in Section 3.2.7 Market Clearing and Dispatch using actual integrated LMPs as opposed to that which was forecasted.
 PJM then adjusts the opportunity cost calculated for each resource based on the actual hourly integrated value of the real-time PJM regulation signal to account for the fact that the resource may have been held above or below its regulation set point for greater than half the hour and also adjusted by the resource-specific benefits factor and the resource specific performance score. - Energy resources that are self-scheduled to provide energy and do not supply an energy offer are not eligible to collect opportunity cost credits.
-These resources will receive credit equal to the RMPCP and RMCCP times the amount of regulation selfscheduled on or assigned to them adjusted by the marginal benefits factor and the resource's actual performance score for an hour.
+These resources will receive credit equal to the RMPCP and RMCCP times the amount of regulation selfscheduled on or assigned to them adjusted by the mileage ratio between the requested mileage for the regulation dispatch signal assigned to the resource and the mileage for the traditional regulation signal and the resource's actual performance score for an hour. - For market settlement, regulating resources are compensated with consideration toward the resource's Regulation performance, and where applicable, the mileage ratio between the requested mileage for the regulation dispatch signal assigned to the resource and the mileage for the traditional regulation signal.